ooz-zoo/Waitsmart_Software_Testing/README.md

 # NAVIGATE TO TEST CASES

-# GO TO FinalApplication folder
+# CLICK ON FinalApplication folder

-# GO TO app folder
+# CLICK ON app folder

-# GO TO src folder
+# CLICK ON src folder

-# GO TO androidTest/java/com/plainpixel/finalapplication folder
+# CLICK ON androidTest/java/com/plainpixel/finalapplication folder